finalv2/cwp-decap-test/strategies/make-a-plan-to-keep-children-and-youth-connected-to-their-supportive-adults.md

 * "Who do you think about when you lay your head on your pillow at night?"
 * For older youth: "If you had a flat tire, who would you call?"

-**Remember this isn't a one-time conversation.** Start with maybe 5 minutes, then spend more time as the child or youth opens up and builds trust.
+**Remember this is an ongoing conversation.** Start with maybe 5 minutes, then spend more time as the child or youth opens up and builds trust.
 Continue the conversation throughout the entire course of the case, as they may develop new supportive relationships as they grow.

 ### Reach out to each supportive adult